realityking/JustGivingCodeChallange/readme.md

 The server defines three endpoints, two for the REST API and one for the base page of the app.

 * **localhost:3000/** — should display a basic page with some very basic HTML
-* **GET localhost:3000/crowdFundingPage** — displays all the fundraisers in JSON format
+* **GET localhost:3000/api/crowdFundingPage** — displays all the fundraisers in JSON format
-* **PUT localhost:3000/pledge/{pledgeAmount}** — submits a pledge from the user, the pledge amount is passed as part of the url
+* **POST localhost:3000/api/pledge/{pledgeAmount}** — submits a pledge from the user, the pledge amount is passed as part of the url

-### Bonus points ###
+### Bonus points (optional) ###

-The server will generate random errors.
-10% of the time you should receive a 500 error for the PUT request and that means the pledge was not processed.
-An optional part of this exercise is dealing with the error in a useful manner.
+The server is built to generate random errors on the POST request.
+10% of the time you will receive a 500 error on the *pledge* endpoint to simulate a server error.
+As an optional part of this exercise, you can deal with the error in a useful manner.

 ## Creating pages ##